 Define what you want to achieve, who you’re going to target, the means of reaching them, and then measure and refine as you go along.

 The biggest friend to you is email.
-Whether that is promoting your content to your email database through a one off email, nurturing that database once they’ve downloaded some of your content, or a monthly newsletter, email remains ever powerful.
+Whether that is promoting your content to your email database through a one-off email, nurturing that database once they’ve downloaded some of your content, or a monthly newsletter, email remains ever powerful.

 Here are some ideas to get you on the road to success:

 - Promotional email.
 Take that content or special offer and target people in your database who you know will love to hear about what you’ve got to say.
-You can turn that into a 2 or 3 email series if you have multiple pieces of content which all tie into the offer.
+You can turn that into a 2 or 3 email series if you have multiple pieces of content that all tie into the offer.
 No email database?
 Skip to 2.

 - Nurturing emails.
 Use PPC and content on your site to nudge people down the path of signing up to your newsletter, to watch your webinar or anything that will get people to offer their information to you.
 Once you’ve done that, build a series of emails to send to that person post form submission.
-Keep it simple, thank them for downloading, then provide more content which relates to what they’ve downloaded, giving them more reason to trust you
+Keep it simple, thank them for downloading, then provide more content that relates to what they’ve downloaded, giving them more reason to trust you

 - Newsletter.
 You’ve built your database, now it’s the time to send out a monthly newsletter, the perfect avenue to highlight your new content, offers and news.
 But it doesn’t have to be insular, also think about the news / content you’ve shared on social from other websites.
 That shows you’re not afraid to acknowledge the world out there and be an unbiased, trustworthy source of information!

 Not all ideas have to be groundbreaking to make a difference.
 These are just a handful of small concepts which can lead to big wins for your business.
 It is up to you to put these into play for your company, but with the right investment (time, effort, finance), they’ll pay dividends and make a big impact on your business…